Ryan-Wee-yh/Assignment1-S10242798/README.md

 In the future: <br>
 I want to add the option for users to buy their computer parts/computers on the website itself since in this current version the users have to go to different platforms to search for the parts. <br>
 I would like to add a page where the user can design their own Pc and the page interacts with what the user inputs<br>
+Finally, I want to in the future make actual "social medias" for the footer in the pages<br>

 ## Technologies Used